facebook/usort/CONTRIBUTING.md

 ## Documentation

-usort uses [Sphinx][] for building documentation, and all documentation is stored in the `docs/` directory at the root of the repository.
+µsort uses [Sphinx][] for building documentation, and all documentation is stored in the `docs/` directory at the root of the repository.
 If you are not familiar with writing reStructuredText, there is a good [reStructuredText primer][rst] in the Sphinx documentation.